randriu/synthesis/README.md

 This summary consists of some information about the result of the performed synthesis process: benchmark statistics, synthesis time, number of iterations, MDP-related info, DTMC-related info, whether the synthesis problem is feasible etc.
 The first lines contain the synthesised specifications, as well as the optimal property with its settings if it was entered.
 We can see that this particular DPM benchmark contains 7 holes (parameters) and 12.1K family members.
-On average, each member has on average 1.3K states when was constructed MDP at AR and 172 states when analysing DTMC at CEGIS.
+On average, each member has on average 1.3K states when constructed via the (quotient) MDP in the AR method and 172 states when analysing the underlying DTMC (in CEGIS).
 We can also see that the problem found the optimal solution satisfying also given formula and that on our machine took 3 AR, 1354 CEGIS iterations and 23 seconds to prove this.
 The last lines show the synthesised solution with concrete instantiations of holes and the found optimal value.
-Notice that only the hybrid method contains both MDP- and DTMC-related information since CEGIS never deals with MDPs, and AR with DTMCs.
+Notice that only the hybrid method contains both MDP- and DTMC-related information since CEGIS never deals with MDPs, and AR only works via the MDP.

-Furthermore, when running benchmark using the hybrid approach, you can specify an additional `--ce-quality` option that evaluates the counterexample quality.
-The summary will contain two additional rows with information about the quality as well as the construction times of the counterexamples.
-You will notice that the quality of the MaxSat method will be reported as 0, since this value was not computed at all.
-We do not compute the MaxSat quality implicitly since this computation is often very time-demanding and would complicate collecting data about the novel approach for CE construction.
-To enable evaluation of the MaxSat approach, you can specify an additional option `--ce-maxsat`.

 ### Sketching language